konstan/test-report-sonar/README.md

 The reports will be generated in `test-reports/sonar/testExecutions.xml`.

-The plugin can generate JUnit XML results as well (internally uses .
+The plugin can generate JUnit XML results as well.
 To do so, add `:emit-junit-xml true` under `:test-report-sonar` map.

 ```clojure